-While fashion exhibitions prove to generate the highest turnover and PR for museums, an ongoing debate has persisted over the past decade among critics, scholars, and museologists: Does fashion belong in museums?
-To answer this intricate question, this course travels to a different museum in the City each session.
-We examine firsthand the major fashion exhibitions and collections in New York: The Metropolitan Museum of Art, the Museum at FIT, the Museum of the City of New York, and the Cooper-Hewitt.
-We learn about the pioneering exhibitions in museum history; discover prestigious collections; and even handle historic objects—from 19th-century corsets to 1920s Chanel dresses, Dior couture gowns, and more.
+Is fashion art?
+While fashion exhibitions prove to generate the highest turnover and PR for museums, an ongoing debate has persisted over the past decade among critics, scholars, and museologists: does fashion belong in museums?
+To answer this intricate question, this course examines the most groundbreaking fashion exhibitions in history—from Alexander McQueen to David Bowie—and travels to leading museums in the City.
+We will discover the treasures of The Metropolitan Museum of Art’s Costume Institute, the Museum at FIT, the Brooklyn Museum, The New York Historical Society, and more.
+Antique high-heeled shoes, feathered dresses, fashion inspired by religion, and 19th-century corsets are among the fascinating subjects that await us this semester.

 You'll Walk Away with

 - An understanding of the role that fashion plays in representing culture, society, and history, while serving as a valuable educational tool for generations to come